Your baby will start getting their first teeth at around 6 months. Find out how you can look after them.

 Gently lift your baby’s top lip once a month to check inside their mouth.
 It’s a quick and easy way to see if tooth decay is present.
-The Healthy Smiles website has a video on how to lift the lip.
+The New Zealand Dental Association website has a video on how to lift the lip.
 You can read about tooth decay and what to look for on the Plunket website.

 If you are worried about your baby’s teeth, talk with your Well Child Tamariki Ora nurse at the next visit, or with your doctor, or contact your Community Oral Health Service.

 Choose healthy foods and drinks

 Your baby may be ready to start eating solid food at around 6 months of age.
 To protect your baby’s teeth, choose healthy foods and drinks.
 Sweet drinks, foods and fruit juices can cause tooth decay and cause your baby to develop a taste for sweet foods.
 (For tips on reducing the amount of sugar in your baby’s food and drink, see the Preventing tooth decay by cutting down on sugar section.)
 Find out more about starting your baby on solid food here.

 Don’t put your baby to bed with a bottle.
 Going to sleep with a bottle of milk, a warm chocolate drink or juice will start to cause tooth decay.
 If they want to suck on something to settle themselves, it’s better to use a pacifier/dummy.

 It’s easy to protect your family’s smile – HealthEd (Health Promotion Agency and Ministry of Health)

 Information about the free basic oral health service available from birth until the 18th birthday, together with advice about cleaning and looking after teeth, and about healthy food for healthy teeth.
 Available in English, Cook Islands Māori, Māori, Niuean, Samoan, Tokelauan and Tongan.